 Proof.
-Let L_f^s denote the time slot at which cell c_f^s crosses line "L" in fig. 7.
-The cell distribution method and the fabric operation impose limitations on the set of cells that can be active on the paths available for flows A and B, and the ordering between various values of L_f^s for lines D,M,S,R, respectively.
-With regard to the set of active cells, there are four cases for flow A shown in fig. 9, the cases for flow B are analogous.
+Let L_f^s denote the time slot at which cell c_f^s crosses line "L" in fig. 6, where "L" is one of D,M,S,R. The cell distribution method and the fabric operation impose limitations on the set of cells that can be active on the paths available for flows A and B, and the ordering between various values of L_f^s for lines D,M,S,R, respectively.
+With regard to the set of active cells, there are four cases for flow A shown in fig. 8, the cases for flow B are analogous.
 The ordering relations are of four types and are listed below: